kylethedeveloper/gnome-wallpaper-setter/README.md

 - [ ] List only the image files
 - [ ] Enhance the invalid input check
 - [ ] Select multiple images with a chosen delay (cronjob)

+# DISCLAIMER

+No responsibility is taken by the developer of this project for any failures on the user's system.